nashville-software-school/client-side-mastery/projects/tier-3/glassdale/chapters/GLASSDALE_ARRESTING_OFFICERS.md

         // Get the name of the selected officer const selectedOfficer = changeEvent.target.value

-        // Write your code here
+        // Define a custom event
+        const customEvent = new CustomEvent("officerSelected", {
+            detail: {
+                officer: selectedOfficer
             }
         })

+        // Dispatch event to event hub
+        eventHub.dispatchEvent(customEvent)
+    }
+})
 ```

 1. What component would need to react to the fact that the user chose an officer?
 Conviction select?
 Criminal list?
-1. Once you determine which component should react to the user action, implement a filter in that component.
+1. Once you determine which component should react to the user action, implement an event listener in that component.
+    ```js
+    eventHub.addEventListener("officerSelect", event => {
+        // How can you access the officer name that was selected by the user? const officerName = event.???

+        // How can you get the criminals that were arrested by that officer? const criminals = useCriminals()
+        criminals.???(
+            criminalObject => {
+                if (criminalObject.??? === officerName) {
+                    return true
+                }
+            }
+        )
+    })
     ```